 During pregnancy, this medication should be used only when clearly needed.
 However, HIV medicines are now usually given to pregnant women with HIV.
-Treatment has been shown to decrease the risk of HIV transmission to the baby.
+Treatment can decrease the risk of passing the HIV infection to your baby.
 Abacavir may be part of that treatment.
 Discuss the risks and benefits with your doctor.

 Additional Ziagen Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.